Trails-Through-Shadows/TTS-Docs/docs/game-system/validation.md

 ### Location

+- Title and tag have to be valid.
 - Enemy can't be placed on the same hex as another enemy.
 - Obstacle can't be placed on the same hex as another obstacle.
 - Obstacle can't be placed on the same hex as an enemy.

 ### Campaign

+- Title and tag have to be valid.
 - Must have at least 1 location.
 - Must have exactly 1 starting location.
 - Must have at least 1 ending location.